Banff National Park welcomes recreational vehicle (RV) users.

 Essential Tips for RV users

 - Use transit and shuttles to explore the park, so you can spend more time sightseeing and less time driving.

 - Park your RV at your campsite or at designated RV lots, as marked.

-- If driving through the Banff or Lake Louise townsites, head out before 8 a.m. or after 6 p.m.
+- If driving through the Banff or Lake Louise townsites, park your vehicle before 8 a.m. or after 6 p.m. to avoid traffic congestion.

-Leave your RV at Tunnel Mountain or Two Jack campground and start your adventure by hopping on transit.
+- Leave your RV at Tunnel Mountain or Two Jack campground and start your adventure by hopping on transit.
 Registered campers enjoy free departures from Tunnel Mountain campground on Roam Transit bus #2 - fares apply for all other rides.

 - Visiting for the day?
-Park and Roam.
-An unlimited day pass is just $5.
-Park in designated, long-term RV parking areas and hop on a Roam bus.
+Park and Roam!
+Park in designated, long-term RV parking areas, and hop on a Roam bus.
 Check out banffparking.ca for more information.

-- Roadside parking in Lake Louise is limited.
-Find RV parking in two locations: Behind the Husky gas station in the village of Lake Louise, and the Lake Louise overflow parking lot (located on Highway 1, 5.5 km east of the exit to Lake Louise).
+- Parking in Lake Louise is limited.
+Find RV parking behind the Husky gas station in the village of Lake Louise

 - Reservations at Lake Louise Campground are mandatory in 2021.
 Reserve your campsite online or call 1-877-RESERVE.